kaby76/AntlrVSIX/README.md

 ## Planned for v8.0 (expected mid-Aug 2020):

 This release is a major organizational and feature change.
+The goal is to position the tool to be used for refactorings of the Java grammar from specification.
+A tool has been written to import the Java grammar directly from the online specification, and output an Antlr4 grammar for it.
+Several refactorings have already been tested on the Java grammar, but the next step is to optimize the Java grammar for speed.

 * Add editor support for Antlr2, Antlr3, and Bison grammars.
 * Add convert Antlr2 and Antlr3 grammars to Antlr4.